LumosLiang/C-Interview-Prep/Interview/Summary/dotnet_c_sharp_summary.md

 **Struct**
 - The struct is a value type in C# and it inherits from System.Value Type.
 - Struct is usually used for smaller amounts of data.
-- Struct can’t be inherited from other types. so **struct can inherit others, but it can't be inherited by others.**
+- Struct can’t be inherited from other types.
+But **struct can inherit others, but it can't be inherited by others.**
 - A structure can't be abstract.
 - No need to create an object with a **new** keyword.
-- Do not have permission to create any default constructor.
+- **Do not have permission to create any default constructor.**

 > A structure type can't inherit from other class or structure type and it can't be the base of a class.
 > However, a structure type can implement interfaces.